KhronosGroup/OpenCL-Guide/chapters/cpp_for_opencl.md

 ## Documentation

-The language documentation can be found in releases of [OpenCL-Docs](https://github.com/KhronosGroup/OpenCL-Docs/releases) with [the first official](https://github.com/KhronosGroup/OpenCL-Docs/releases/tag/cxxforopencl-v1.0-r1) of version 1.0 (see also [the latest WIP version](OpenCL](https://github.com/KhronosGroup/Khronosdotorg/blob/master/api/opencl/assets/CXX_for_OpenCL.pdf).
+The language documentation can be found in releases of [OpenCL-Docs](https://github.com/KhronosGroup/OpenCL-Docs/releases) with [the first official](https://github.com/KhronosGroup/OpenCL-Docs/releases/tag/cxxforopencl-v1.0-r1) version 1.0 (see also [the latest WIP version](OpenCL](https://github.com/KhronosGroup/Khronosdotorg/blob/master/api/opencl/assets/CXX_for_OpenCL.pdf).

-This documentation provides details about the language semantic as well as differences to OpenCL C and C++.
+This documentation provides details about the language semantics as well as differences to OpenCL C and C++.

 ## Example